aluedtke7/shoppinglist/README.md

 ### Features

-- Dart 3 and Flutter 3.27 compatible
+- Dart 3 and Flutter 3.32 compatible
-- Works with PocketBase v0.24
+- Works with PocketBase v0.29
 - several themes with custom options including dark modes
 - localization (English and German)
-- works on Android, iOS, Linux, macOS, Windows and Web (also WebAssembly)
+- it works on Android, iOS, Linux, macOS, Windows and Web (also WebAssembly)

 ### Screenshots